marcelomosl-rstar/CollisionGameCpp/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, feel free to reach out to [marcelomosl@icloud.com](mailto:marcelomosl@icloud.com).

 ## Credits

-- Game template created by [Your Name]
+- Game template created by Marcelo Mosl.

 ## License